aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/optimize-tiff-images-java-aspose-imaging/_index.md

 In this section, we’ll explore how to load and resize TIFF images while applying **java image memory management**.

-### Feature 1: Load an Image with Memory Constraints
+### Feature 1: load an image with memory constraints

 #### Overview
 Loading a large TIFF with a buffer size limit helps you stay within the JVM’s memory budget.